ClickHouse/clickhouse-docs/docs/en/guides/developer/working-with-json/json-load-data.md

 └────────────┴────────────┴──────────────────────────────────────────────────────────────────┴────────┴───────┘
 ```
 Note that the `response` field contains nested JSON, it is more
-efficient for the users of the log data is that JSON is also extracted
+efficient for the users of the log data if that JSON is also extracted
 into separate fields.
 The next two steps will be performed with this
 optimization in mind.